MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       :name: channel_simulation_config

       Schematic of simulation domain, bottom topography, and wind-stress forcing function for the idealized reentrant channel numerical setup.
-      A full-depth solid wall at :math:`y=` 0 is not shown.
+      A full-depth solid wall at :math:`y=` 0 is not shown; because MITgcm is also periodic in the north-south direction, this acts as a wall on the north boundary.

-Similar to both tutorial :ref:`Barotropic Ocean Gyre <sec_eg_baro>` and tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`, we use a linear equation of state in temperature only (i.e., temperature is our only model tracer field). :numref:`channel_simulation_temp_ic` shows initial conditions in temperature at the northern and southern end of the domain.
-Temperature decreases exponentially from the relaxation SST profile to -2 :sup:`o`\ C at depth :math:`H`.
+Similar to both tutorial :ref:`Barotropic Ocean Gyre <sec_eg_baro>` and tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`, we use a linear equation of state which is a function of temperature only (temperature is our only model tracer field). :numref:`channel_simulation_temp_ic` shows initial conditions in temperature at the northern and southern end of the domain.
+Initial temperature decreases exponentially from the relaxation SST profile to -2 :sup:`o`\ C at depth :math:`H`.
 Note that this same northern boundary profile is used to restore temperature in the model's sponge layer, as discussed above.

  .. figure:: figs/temp_ic.png